Terrorism in Argentina: International terrorism

+Islamist groups

 According to the CIA's World Factbook, Hezbollah conducted operations in the 1990s and as of April 2018 maintains a limited presence in the country, with the aim of generating political and financial support from the Lebanese diaspora.
 In July 2019, Argentina officially designated Hezbollah as a terrorist organization, freezing its assets and accusing the group of responsibility for the 1992 Israeli embassy bombing and the 1994 AMIA bombing.
 Argentina is the first country in Latin America to designate Hezbollah as a terrorist organization.

 In April 2024, Argentina’s Federal Court of Criminal Cassation ruled that Iran had sponsored and orchestrated the 1992 and 1994 bombings, declaring Iran to be a "terrorist state".
 In July of that year, the office of Argentine president Javier Milei designated Hamas as a terrorist organization and froze the group's financial assets, citing its involvement in the October 7 attacks and its close relationship with Iran.

+The Argentine government declared the Egypt, Lebanon, and Jordan branches of the Muslim Brotherhood to be terrorist organizations in January 2026, citing "official reports attributing illegal activities across national borders", including acts of terrorism and extremist rhetoric.
+The move came one day after the United States made the same designation, and followed the actions of countries such as Israel, Paraguay, the United Arab Emirates, and Egypt.

+Also in January 2026, Argentina designated the Quds Force, the foreign operations branch of Iran's Islamic Revolutionary Guard Corps (IRGC), as a terrorist organization.
+The government's statement said that the group engages in "training for the execution of terrorist attacks in other countries" and called it responsible for the 1992 and 1994 bombings.
+Two months later, Argentina declared the entire IRGC to be a terrorist organization.

+Drug cartels

+After the United States designated the Cartel of the Suns as a terrorist organization in July 2025, Argentina became one of several Latin American countries to follow suit, along with Ecuador, Paraguay, the Dominican Republic, and Peru.
+In March 2026, Argentina designated the Jalisco New Generation Cartel (CJNG), a Mexican criminal syndicate and drug cartel, as a terrorist organization, citing "official reports that confirm transnational illicit activities, as well as links to other terrorist organisations".
+Argentina is the third country to declare CJNG a terrorist organization, following the United States and Canada.